ROCm/rocm-blogs/blogs/software-tools-optimization/rocm-installation/README.md

 [Hardware / Software Support Guide](https://rocm.docs.amd.com/en/latest/release/gpu_os_support.html)
 for the software and hardware supported by the V 5.7 release of ROCm.
 This post will be based on an Ubuntu 22.04 operating system and the AMD MI (MI210, MI250, etc.) series GPU card.
-The full installation process is documentated in the [Installation Guide](https://rocm.docs.amd.com/en/latest/deploy/linux/).
+The full installation process is documented in the [Installation Guide](https://rocm.docs.amd.com/en/latest/deploy/linux/).

 AMD ROCm™ is a brand name for the ROCm open software platform supporting